-To prepare is to make one’s self, ready, its essence is to do what you can in advance.
+To prepare, is to make one’s self, ready.
+Its essence is to do what you can in advance.
 What can you do in advance to prepare at a smooth pace?
-If you are doing the 90 Day Ditch the Stress Victory Challenge, do not drop your 30 minute power clean.
+If you are doing the Become a Victory Lady Invitation, do not drop your "thirty-minute" power clean!!!
 It is a way to daily simplify and prepare to have a deep cleaned house when family and friends visit.
 This is far less stressful than having huge days of deep cleaning.
 Gently cleaning and preparing, leaves us to be more present and hygge with our loved ones and guests.

 Focus on family and guests.
 More and more places offer enticing activities.
 It is a good rule to avoid scheduling several back to back activities in one day.
 Choose one.
 Running from day to day can feel like a drag and can stress children and adults, as well.

 Focus on creating simple family traditions that can re-center you each day.
 But keep them simple.
 It can be as simple as a Thankful Tree or each person mentioning something they are thankful for, before saying grace at the meal table.
 We have a jar that we add gratitude notes all November and read the notes on Thanksgiving.

 Again, do less and hygge more with loved ones.

 During activities and meal times, be present, unplug, do not let electronics intrude, enjoy the time together.
 When we hygge, we are present and not given to distraction, not wishing we are elsewhere, we are able to be in the moment.